backdrop-contrib/pathauto/README.txt

 If you are developing for this module, the API.txt may be interesting.
 If you are upgrading, check the CHANGELOG.txt for major changes.

-**Version Compatibility:
-As of Version 5.x-2.x of Pathauto, you must use PHP4.4.x or PHP5.1.x or above.
-Pathauto5.x-2.x has improvements for localization which require the use of new constructs only available in those versions.

 **Description:
 The Pathauto module provides support functions for other modules to automatically generate aliases based on appropriate criteria, with a